Skip to content

 You can cancel your policy within 14 days of either the date of purchase of the policy or the date of receiving your policy documents, whichever is latest.

-Is Saga part of the Money Advice Service travel insurance directory?
+Is Saga part of the Money Helper Travel Insurance Directory?

 Should I choose an annual or single trip policy?

-If you are likely to be taking more than one trip a year or you are travelling for more than 30 consecutive days then you may find that our annual multi-trip travel insurance policy is more cost effective than taking out a separate single trip policy each time you travel.
+If you're likely to travel more than once a year, you may find that an annual multi-trip policy is more cost effective than taking out a separate policy for each trip.

-The advantage of annual multi-trip insurance is that cancellation cover is already in place should you want to go on a last minute holiday or city break.
+The advantage of annual multi-trip travel insurance is that cancellation cover is already in place should you want to go on a last-minute holiday or city break.

 If you only take the occasional trip, whether in the UK or overseas, you may find a single trip policy more suitable.
-Our single trip travel insurance is for trips up to 120 days in length and covers cancellations, medical expenses and much more.
+Our single trip travel insurance policies are for trips up to 180 days in length and cover cancellations, medical expenses and much more.

 When should I start my insurance policy?